 The town of Caunes Minervois with winding streets, ancient Abbey,

-restaurants and now a new wine bar is about 3 klms away while Peyriac &
+restaurants and tapas bar is about 3 klms away while Peyriac &

 Rieux Minervois (both have restaurants & bars) are about 3 kms & 4 kms